observantio/.github/profile/README.md

 > **"Observability is not about more data; it's about more answers."**

-We are an open-core organization focused on building tools that SREs actually enjoy using.
-We follow a "Security-First" and "Automation-Always" philosophy for teams of any sizes
+We are an open source organization dedicated to creating tools that SREs genuinely enjoy using.
+Our approach centers on "Security-First" and "Automation-Always" principles, empowering teams of all sizes to work efficiently and securely.

 ### Want to contribute?

 We welcome engineers who are passionate about distributed systems, causal analysis, and backend architecture.

-1. **Explore:** Check out our "Help Wanted" or "Good First Issue" labels.
+### How We Work

-2. **Standardize:** We use strict pre-commit hooks and testing gates across all repos.
+1. **Standardize:** We use strict pre-commit hooks and testing gates across all repos.
-3. **Collaborate:** Join our discussions on incident orchestration and AI-driven RCA.
+2. **Report Issues:** Please report bugs or feature requests via GitHub Issues.
+3. **Pull Requests:** Submit PRs with clear descriptions and reference related issues.
+4. **Code Review:** All contributions are reviewed for quality, security, and style.
+5. **Documentation:** Update docs for any user-facing changes.
+6. **NOTICE** If you do change a file, you may put your name, and include what you changed

 ---